 - Have received a Teacher Fellowship no more than once before.

 NOTE: Applying for a grant from another source must be indicated on the application.
 Receipt of a comparable grant would make applicant ineligible for a Fellowship.
+Notification of acceptance of such a grant should be sent to the NYS PTA Office immediately.

 Academic ability, professional promise, relevance of proposed study to improve teaching proficiency, and course of study must be in a field to improve the applicant’s teaching proficiency.